Crowdar/lippia-web-sample-project/README.md

 # Lippia Web sample project

-This project has the intention of show in a practical way how to use Lippia Automation Framework to build automated tests using Gherkin and Page-Object pattern.
+This project has the intention of showing a way practically how to use Lippia Automation Framework to build automated tests by using Gherkin and Page-Object Model pattern.
 This sample project includes the required components as binaries, docker containers and configuration files to simply download and run a set of sample tests in your local computer, using the Lippia container stack described bellow.

 ***

 ## Docker stack

 The following project includes the basic Docker Lippia Containers to run this  web sample project.
-You can choose to run the code from your favourite IDE, run from console or from Jenkins using the Docker Stack.
+You can choose the code from your favourite IDE, to run from console or from Jenkins using the Docker Stack.
 To install and start a local instalation with Docker containers go to **Getting started** at the end of this guide.

 ![Lippia Extent Report](docs/img/architecture_web_lippia.png)